-We start in the countryside in the village of Greve in the Chianti area.
-From there, we will explore part of the Chianti production area with a stop at a winery.
-Siena is the embodiment of a medieval city and it will be our stay for one night.
-We've organized a walking tour to fully appreciate this UNESCO site.
-Together, we'll immerse ourselves in the spirit of L’Eroica, a special "race" from every point of view, with surroundings and scenes from the "heroic" time of cycling: sections on dirt roads, vintage refreshments, wonderful and demanding roads.
-We should mention that this area has been known since Roman times for its thermal springs.
-We will pay a visit to the thermal water site of Saturnia with its unique pools.
+Our journey kicks off in the village of Greve in the Chianti area.
+From there, we'll explore a portion of the Chianti production area, making a stop at a winery.
+Siena, embodying the essence of a medieval city, will be our home for one night.
+We've organized a walking tour, allowing you to fully appreciate this UNESCO site.
+Together, we'll immerse ourselves in the spirit of L’Eroica, a unique "race" that captures the essence of cycling's heroic era: sections on dirt roads, vintage refreshments, and scenic yet challenging roads.
+Noteworthy is the area’s historical fame since Roman times for its thermal springs.
+A visit to the thermal water site of Saturnia, featuring its unique pools, will be a highlight.

 This itinerary belongs to Tourissimo's Ambitious Tours lineup and it is meant for experienced cyclists.
 But do remember that it is a vacation and that you can ride as little or as much as you want, or take a day off altogether.